satansdeer/satansdeer.github.com/content/legacy-posts/getting-schwifty-with-pull-requests/index.md

 image: test.jpg
 ---

 Once I was working on a big feature.
 Everything was going fine until I got carried away and started to commit everything in one branch instead of splitting to multiple smaller ones.
-As a result I ended up with a huge PR that no one was able to review properly.
+As a result I ended up with a PR that no one was able to review properly.

 Let's see how can you avoid getting in that situation and what to do if you already did.